dharmikumbhani/quiz-facilitator/readme.md

 # quiz-facilitator
-A javascript script that runs and get all the questions and/or options asked.
+A node script that get all the questions and/or options asked in a google or microsoft form.
+Helpful in cheating in exams.

 > **_NOTE:_** &nbsp; Make sure that the links to the forms that you use are open and not locked to certain organisation.